 Tacoma Rainiers Game Notes: vs. Round Rock (6:05 PT)

-THE REAL DELO: Tacoma OF Zach DeLoach leads the Rainiers with 145 hits through the first 133 games of his Triple-A debut; he has the second-most hits in the PCL (54 XBH, T-6th).
-DeLoach's 245 total bases rank second in the league (30 doubles are sixth), and he's climbed to seventh in RBI with 86; DeLoach's 22 HR and 86 RBI are both new career-highs (14 HR & 73 RBI at Double-A Arkansas last season).
+THE REAL DELO: Tacoma OF Zach DeLoach leads the Rainiers with 147 hits through the first 136 games of his Triple-A debut; he has the third-most hits in the PCL (54 XBH, T-7th).
+DeLoach's 247 total bases rank second in the league (30 doubles are sixth), and he's climbed to ninth in RBI with 86; DeLoach's 22 HR and 86 RBI are both new career-highs (14 HR & 73 RBI at Double-A Arkansas last season).

 SEVY TIME: Rainiers catcher Pedro Severino batted .362 in August (16 GP), and is batting .315 (35x111) over his last 30 games, dating to July 19.
 He has 14 extra-base hits in this span (eight doubles, six homers), with a .911 OPS (.361/.550) and 23 RBI.
 Severino has homered in four of his last 13 games played (grand slam 8/25 vs. LV).